jayster55/Apple-Calculator/README.md

 # Apple-Calculator
-Remade the macOSX Apple Calculator with JavaFX and Scala
+Remade the macOSX Apple Calculator with JavaFX and Scala, and implemented an SBT Testing Suite for verifying functionality.